LiShuaixin/LineDetection3D_pcl/README.md

 TODO:
 ---
 This project is a point-based region growing approach which is slower than the octree-based region growing (OBRG) approches.
 The OBRG version will be release later

+You are also welcomed to Email me: lsxnavigation@gmail.com, or create a issue.